Shreeharan1207/Voyage-Vision/README.md

 Type
 ### `npm init`
-To initaialize the node modules.
+To initialize the node modules.

 In the project directory, you can run: